JWH709/Buffoon-Builder/README.md

 ### What is Buffoon Builder?

-Buffoon Builder is a React-based web app that uses nicholassam6425's [center hook API](https://github.com/nicholassam6425/balatro-mods?tab=readme-ov-file#center-hook-apiscenter_hooklua) to create custom Jokers for Balatro.
+Buffoon Builder is a React-based web app that uses a modding tool called [Balamod](https://github.com/balamod/balamod) to create custom Jokers for Balatro.
 To use Buffoon Builder, you must have a valid copy of Balatro for PC and a working version of UwUDev's [Balamod mod loader](https://github.com/balamod/balamod).

 ### How to use Buffoon Builder